skrysmanski/devlog/content/articles/dotnet/idisposable-and-co.md

   }
 ```

-In C++/CLI the destructor doesn't change //at all//.
+In C++/CLI the destructor doesn't change *at all*.
 That's because the C++/CLI compiler automatically adds this code line to the destructor.
 (You can read about this and see a decompiled destructor [here](http://www.codeproject.com/KB/mcpp/cppclidtors.aspx).
 Search for "SuppressFinalize".)

 ```c++/cli highlight=8
   ~DataContainer() {